Benedictteo05/OSA_notes/Application Security/L4 - Session Management & Security.md

 	- Session value stored when server starts and it ends when the server is restarted.
 	- Limited to ONLY one server
 - State Server Mode
-	- In this mode session data is stored in separat
+	- In this mode,, session data is stored in separated server.
+- SQL Server Mode
+	- in this mode, session data is stored in the database.
+It is a secure mode.

+**Application**
+- State is maintained throughout until application shut down.
+- Shared by all users accessing the application.
+- Mainly store user activity in server memory and application event shown in Global.asax file.
+- 3 events: `Application_start()`, `Application_Error()`, `Application_End()`

+**Cache**
+- Cache is stored on server side.
+- It implements Page Caching and data caching.
+- Cache is use to set expiration policies:
+	- `Response.Cache.SetExpiresTime(DateTime.Now.AddDays(1));`